Sending Actions

 |---|---|

-Most ecosystem apps start with high-level methods and move to instruction builders when they need atomic multi-step transactions or fine-grained priority fee control.
+Most ecosystem apps start with AuthorityDrift methods and move to instruction builders when they need atomic multi-step transactions or fine-grained priority fee control.

-For advanced use cases, you can build transactions with multiple instructions.
-This is essential when you need atomicity , either all instructions succeed or none do.
+Build transactions with multiple instructions for atomicity — either all instructions succeed or none do.

 import { ComputeBudgetProgram } from "@solana/web3.js";